 Although the civil war ended in 2006, mass abuses are still a reality in Burundi – in particular since the 2015 political crisis.
 The shortcomings of the judicial system, the climate of impunity and the fear of reprisal are the main obstacles that hinder victims’ access to their rights.
-Since 2011, TRIAL International supports the victims of serious human rights violations in their pursuit of justice.
+From 2011 to 2023, when it ended its programme in the country, TRIAL International supported the victims of serious human rights violations in their pursuit of justice.

 Since its independence in 1962, Burundi has suffered several coups and violent clashes between the Hutu majority and the Tutsi minority.
 The murder of the first democratically elected president, Melchior Ndadaye, in 1993 triggered a civil war that lasted until 2006 and cost the lives of 300’000 civilians.